Mentors

 January 2016

-Kevin is currently the Pascack Pi-oneers’ lead Mechanical Engineering mentor, and was the head coach from the 2008-2009 season to the 2016-2017 season.
+Kevin is currently the Pascack Pi-oneers’ lead Mechanical Engineering mentor, and was the head coach from 2008 to 2017.
 He earned a Bachelor’s Degree in Mechanical Engineering from Massachusetts Institute of Technology, a Master’s Degree in Mechanical Engineering from Columbia University and a Master of Business Administration from New York University.
 Kevin worked as an engineer, engineering manager, and Director of Operations during his 20-year engineering career, which included producing space-flight hardware.
 During this time he was awarded seven U.S. Patents.
 He has been a math teacher at Pascack Hills High School since 2003 and was named the Pascack Hills Teacher of the year in 2018.

 Kevin became a mentor/coach of the Pi-oneers at the team’s inception in the 2004-2005 season.
 He instituted recruiting activities that have increased the team from a typical size of 40 members before he became Head Coach to 80-90 members since taking the helm.
 He also created many of the familiar aspects of being a Pi-oneer, including Pi-Tech training, design reviews, our engineering notebook, performance reviews, the team scorecard, and most of our internal safety practices.
 Additionally, Kevin led Team 1676 to significantly support the local middle school FIRST LEGO League Robotics competition, by instituting mentoring of the middle school teams plus hosting of the Bergen Brickfest N.J.
 FLL QualifyingTournament.
 He led the proposal and program efforts of the Pi-oneers’ grant from the N.J.
 Dept of Education for forming new FIRST Tech Challenge teams in underserved areas of Bergen County.
 This past season, he was honored with the Woodie Flowers Finalist Award for the FIRST Mid-Atlantic Region.